cswartzvi/hamilton/examples/cli/README.md

 # Features

 ## Commands
-- `build`: creates a Hamilton `Driver` from specified modules.
+- `build`: creates a Apache Hamilton `Driver` from specified modules.
 It"s useful to validate the dataflow definition
 - `validate`: calls `Driver.validate_execution()` for a set of `inputs` and `overrides` passed through the `--context` option.
 - `view`: calls `dr.display_all_functions()` on the built `Driver`
 - `version`: generates node hashes based on their source code, and a dataflow hash from the collection of node hashes.